Calciphylaxis

 Outlook / Prognosis

 Depending on the circumstances of the condition, the one-year survival odds may be higher or lower.
-Those circumstances and odds are as follows:
+Those circumstances and odds are:

 • Non-uremic calciphylaxis (not connected to end-stage kidney disease): People who have calciphylaxis without end-stage kidney disease are less likely to die within a year.
 The risk of death within a year in non-uremic calciphylaxis cases is between 25% and 45%.
 With uremic calciphylaxis, the risk of death is between 45% and 80%.